-Quick tip
+Quick Tip

-You do not need to wait until annual enrollment to enroll in TRIP.
-The deadline to enroll or change your TRIP participation is the 10th of every month for participation that begins the 1st of the following month.
+You do not need to wait until Annual Enrollment to enroll in TRIP.
+The deadline to enroll or change your TRIP participation is generally the 10th of every month for participation that begins the 1st of the following month.
 If you miss the deadline, your enrollment/change will be effective the following month.

-Note for rail commuters using the Long Island Rail Road and Metro North Railroad: The deadline to enroll or change your TRIP participation is the 4th of every month.
+Note: For some transportation authorities, such as the Long Island Rail Road and Metro-North Railroad, the deadline to enroll or change your TRIP participation is the 4th of every month (rather than the 10th of every month).

-How the program works
+How the Program Works